Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 with how they are declared and how they return when their actions are

 completed.
-After this the CALL statement will be described.
+After this the CALL

 Subroutines in L either have a single parameter, which may be of type number, switch or pointer, or no parameter at all.
 In addition some subroutines require an exit label to be supplied with each call.
 An exit label specifies a label to which the subroutine is to go if some special condition arises.